Best High-Leverage Forex Brokers in the UK

 Pros

-• Low forex trading fees
+• Low forex spreads

 Cons